 Chimamanda Adichie famously warned, in her TED Talk from 2009, of the dangers of telling a single story.
 Drawing from her experiences as a student in the US, she recalled some of the assumptions her US born roommate had of her after learning she came from Nigeria to study.
 She questioned Adichie's proficiency in the English language and asked to listen to her "tribal music."

 Adichie, after spending more time in the US, reflected that she wasn't surprised by her roommate's assumptions – the prolific stories and images of Africa spoke of “wars, poverty, and a people that needed saving with no voices of their own.”
-By telling a single narrative, the Western world portrayed her home continent in a way she didn't recognize, in a way that didn't encapsulate the rich tapestry of history, language, culture, and prosperity of Africa.
+By telling a single narrative, the Western world portrayed her home continent in a way she didn't recognise, in a way that didn't encapsulate the rich tapestry of history, language, culture, and prosperity of Africa.

 So, how does this relate to writing elearning courses with I&D in mind?

 People respond to stories.
 A great piece of elearning is not just about making sure all the facts are there, but engaging learners through making the content real, relatable, and alive.
 And the best way to do this is through scenario-based learning, whereby learners apply their analytical and critical thinking skills to realistic situations, creating that semantic link between learning objective and action, boosting their likelihood of knowledge retention.

 More often than not, when I look at a piece of typical elearning, its characters are largely white, largely western, largely cis (see Stonewall’s glossary of terms) and, unless if the scenario specifically calls for it, tend to be under 30.
 We tell the single narrative of "John," or "Jane," normalising white western faces and cultures in our workplace.